 There have been a few changes along the way, as the club adapts to suit circumstances, and for the 2005 Season onwards, the Wild Bunch’s basic RWYB format changed, with the introduction of the ‘DRAG’ system (suggested by Dean Smythe), still a ‘time trial’, but now the winner is the one who records the lowest average of the difference between E.T. and Dial-in over all rounds completed, which more rewards consistency to Dial-in.

 Since the first fledgling years, The Wild Bunch Nostalgia Drag Racing Club has grown, and gone from strength to strength, with around 50 active members most years, and dozens more on the books.
 At the end of 2001, Roy retired as Chairman after founding the club and steering it through its infancy, and a new Chairman was elected for 2002, ‘Crazy’ Chris Hartnell, owner/driver of the “Backdraft” slingshot, who together with partner Claire Meaddows oversaw the running of the club until the beginning of 2015, when he retired as Chairman.
 Since then, Claire has been the General Manager of the club, running it with the Committee.
-The current longest-standing committee member is Mark Coulsell.
-Tony Smith was a long-serving past member, as was the late and hugely missed Scot Durrant.
-Other members have been Sid Slattery, Angi Wilding (Secretary), Sarah Howells (Secretary), Andrew Willcox, Barry Bohannon, Ed Yates, Dean Smythe & Steve Field.
-Current committee members joining recently are Dave Williams, Mark Hartnell, Lynne Coulsell (Secretary), Bob Hawkins & Steve Cassisi.
+The current committee for 2023 are: Dave Williams, Bob Hawkins, Mark Hartnell, and new members Keith Crampton, Pete Brown and Rob Brown.
+Our new Secretary is now Hayley Fyfe.
+Former long-standing committee members included Mark Coulsell and Tony Smith and the late and hugely missed Scot Durrant, as well as former Secretary Lynne Coulsell.
+Other members have been Steve Cassisi, Sid Slattery, Angi Wilding (Secretary), Sarah Howells (Secretary), Andrew Willcox, Barry Bohannon, Ed Yates, Dean Smythe & Steve Field.
 We thank them all for their invaluable support and contribution to the club.

 Throughout the season the Wild Bunch run several Series.
-These are currently: ‘The Wild Bunch Series’, the ‘Spirit of Nostalgia Challenge Series’, the ‘Springbridge MSA Challenge’ and the ‘Roy Wilding Nostalgia Race Cars Series’.
-Past series have also included long-running sponsors ‘Real Steel Series’, Roy Wilding’s ‘Budget Racing Series’, former sponsors ‘Custom Chrome Series’, as well as the ‘APIRA Series’ and ‘Super Series’ at Shakespeare County Raceway.
+These are currently: ‘The Wild Bunch Series’, the ‘Spirit of Nostalgia Challenge Series’, the ‘Springbridge MSUK Challenge’ and the ‘Roy Wilding Nostalgia Race Cars Series’.
+The club also proudly run as a class in the Santa Pod Racers Club Championships.

 Amongst the Wild Bunch there is a fantastic friendly, family atmosphere and the camaraderie and team spirit are evident to all, as well as the friendly rivalry and competitive nature in the pits!
 All the ‘Bunchers’ help each other out when needed, and also enjoy the competition.